ahmedcodein/word_guesser/README.md

 ### 2.4.
 Planning

-In the following subsections the game logic and a conceptual data model are presented.
+In the following subsection the game logic developed during the planing phase is presented.

 #### 2.4.1.
 Game Logic